lainventoria/aaww/README.md

 Upload a file and get a link to send the user to:

+    transaction.upload File.new('some.stl'), 'some@email.com', 3.99

+or just `upload!` if you instantiated the Transaction with everything needed:

-    link = transaction.upload File.new('some.stl'), 'some@email.com', 3.99
+    transaction = Aaww::Transaction.new key: 'your_api_key', file: File.new('some.stl'), email: 'some@email.com', value: 3.99
+    transaction.upload!

+Then, you can access the token links created by Authentise with:

+    transaction.link
+    transaction.ssl_link

 ## Contributing